Special educational needs and disabilities

 There are a wide range of universal services commissioned for the whole of the population.
 More specialist health services specifically for children and young people with additional and complex needs include:

-NHS Bury CCG meets all of its statutory requirements in line with The Children and Families Act 2014 / NHS England CCG Assurance Framework 2015/16.
+The CCG meets all of its statutory requirements in line with The Children and Families Act 2014 and the NHS England CCG Assurance Framework 2015/16.

-NHS Bury CCG believe that patients and the public have an important voice that should be heard and we try hard to include patients and the public in our decision making whenever possible.
-If you should have any general comment or queries, please email us
+The CCG believes that patients and the public have an important voice that should be heard and we try hard to include patients and the public in our decision making whenever possible.
+We work closely with our local parent forum group.
+If you have any general comments or queriess, please email us.

-Should you have any comments or queries regarding SEND, Bury CCG’s Designated Clinical Officer in this area is: Kay France / 0161 253 7635.
+Should you have any comments or queries regarding SEND, our Designated Clinical Officer in this area is Joanne Mcmaster / 0161 253 7635.

 Local Area inspection of the effectiveness of SEND in Bury

-Ofsted and the Care Quality Commission (CQC) carried out a joint inspection of SEND services in Bury from 12 June to 16 June 2017.
+Ofsted and the Care Quality Commission carried out a joint inspection of SEND services in Bury in May 2019.
 Access the report and the statement of action via this page.